orgnice/orgnice.github.io/case-studies.md

 # Case Studies & Experience

-Below are representative examples of the kind of impact I’ve delivered.
+Below are representative examples of the kind of impact We’ve delivered.
 (Shared in a non-confidential, high-level manner.)

 ---